joe851642001/MWAT/README.md

 **Demonstration**
 This demonstration reproduces Fig. 2 in the paper using spacetime symmetry mapping.
 Follow the steps below to perform the simulation:
-1. Include the required input file:
+1. Prepare the files:
+   •	Download all files to a single folder.
   	•	Ensure the file `b0B_d5.mat` is in the same folder as the multimode waveguide absorber code, `MWAbs.m`.
 The variable `b0` in the file represents the mode content of the phase conjugation of a target optical field at the distal end of a multimode waveguide amplifier.
 2. Run the multimode waveguide absorber simulation (`MWAbs.m`):
    •	Execute `MWAbs.m` to calculate light absorption from the distal end of the multimode waveguide absorber to the proximal end.
    •	Allow the simulation to run until it converges (several hundred milliseconds in the simulation's time frame).